bahaungor/rim_tf/README.md

 # Wheel Rim Classification with Transfer Learning and Image Processing

 ## Introduction
-This repository contains the actual training code (`Wheel Rim Classification.ipynb`) used to develop a model that can classify wheel rims with extraordinary accuracy.
-The model leverages the power of TensorFlow and Keras, alongside transfer learning from VGG16 and advanced image processing techniques, to achieve a remarkable **100% ACCURACY** on a dataset of images containing 16 different types of wheel rims.
+This repository contains the actual training code (`Wheel Rim Classification.ipynb`) used to develop a model for classifying wheel rims with high accuracy.
+The model utilizes the power of Keras (TensorFlow) along with transfer learning from VGG16 and advanced image processing techniques to achieve impressive results on a dataset of images containing 16 different types of wheel rims.

-It is important to note that this code was deployed for Toyota and is not intended for commercial use or distribution.
-The purpose of this project is to showcase my exceptional image processing, augmentation, and modeling skills to potential employers.
+Please note that this code was developed for Toyota and is not intended for commercial use or distribution.
+The purpose of this project is to showcase my image processing, augmentation, and modeling skills to potential employers.

 ## Model Performance
-The model achieved an astounding **100% ACCURACY** in classifying **16 different types of wheel rims**.
-This unparalleled accuracy was accomplished by utilizing cutting-edge image processing techniques to meticulously extract the wheel rims from the images, and employing transfer learning from VGG16, implemented using TensorFlow and Keras.
-The model processes a staggering 4,000 wheel rims every day, equivalent to 12,000 a month, without a single false negative or false positive.
-Such an extraordinary level of accuracy stands as a true testament to the unparalleled power of transfer learning and image processing in elevating the performance of computer vision models.
+The model achieved a notable **100% ACCURACY** in classifying **16 different types of wheel rims**.
+This achievement was accomplished by employing cutting-edge image processing techniques to extract the wheel rims from the images and leveraging transfer learning from VGG16, implemented using Keras.
+The model demonstrates consistent performance, processing 4,000 wheel rims every day (equivalent to 12,000 a month) without any false negatives or false positives.
+This highlights the effectiveness of transfer learning and image processing in enhancing computer vision models.

 ## Usage
-This repository contains the training code and serves as a testament to the remarkable capabilities of TensorFlow, Keras, and advanced image processing techniques.
-The included notebook (`Wheel Rim Classification.ipynb`) can be used as a reference for similar projects, providing insights into the state-of-the-art methodologies employed.
-However, it is important to note that this repository is not intended as a step-by-step guide for developing a similar model.
+This repository contains the training code, serving as a reference for similar projects and showcasing the capabilities of Keras (TensorFlow) and advanced image processing techniques.
+The included notebook (`Wheel Rim Classification.ipynb`) provides insights into the methodologies employed.
+However, please note that this repository does not provide a step-by-step guide for developing a similar model.

+Please note that this repository is not intended for use as a standalone program, as it was specifically tailored to address the unique requirements of the wheel rim classification task for Toyota Turkey.

 ## Acknowledgments
-This groundbreaking project was exclusively developed by Bahadır ÜNGÖR for Toyota Turkey, effectively showcasing my unparalleled skills and expertise in the fields of computer vision and deep learning.
-By leveraging TensorFlow, Keras, and advanced image processing techniques, I have achieved a remarkable milestone of 100% accuracy, setting new benchmarks in wheel rim classification.
+This project was exclusively developed by Bahadır ÜNGÖR for Toyota Turkey, demonstrating expertise in computer vision and deep learning.
+By leveraging Keras (TensorFlow) and advanced image processing techniques, a milestone of 100% accuracy was achieved, setting new benchmarks in wheel rim classification.